dieros/space-invaders/README.md

 # space-invaders-unlam
 Space Invaders videogame written from scratch, as an educational porpose project.<br>
-National University of La Matanza, Buenos Aires, Argentina
+La Matanza National University, Buenos Aires, Argentina

 #### Intro
-A dockerized version is available to show how the game works (through a web browser) without struggling with operating system or package versions.
+Dockerized project to show how the game works (through a web browser) without struggling with operating system or package versions.
-As it is a multiplayer network game, you could expose the container hostname, and invite your friends to play.
+As it is a multiplayer network game, you could expose the container hostname, and invite your friends to play!

 #### Pre-requisites
 - [Docker](https://docs.docker.com/get-docker/)